J. RICHARD MIDDLETON

 His most recent book on eschatology, entitled A New Heaven and a New Earth: Reclaiming Biblical Eschatology (Baker Academic, 2014), is published in paperback and e-book formats and won the 2014 Word Guild Award — Biblical Studies Category.
 It has been translated into Korean and Spanish, and is available as an e-book.

 He is currently working on a new book, entitled The Silence of Abraham, The Passion of Job: Explorations in the Theology of Lament (to be published by Baker Academic).
-His next project after that is a short volume, tentatively called Portrait of a Disgruntled Prophet: Samuel’s Resistance to God and the Undoing of Saul (to be published by Eerdmans) and Life and Death in the Garden of Eden: A Theological Reading of Genesis 2–3 (to be published by Cascade).
+His next projects after that are two projected volumes: Portrait of a Disgruntled Prophet: Samuel’s Resistance to God and the Undoing of Saul (to be published by Eerdmans) and Life and Death in the Garden of Eden: A Theological Reading of Genesis 2–3 (to be published by Cascade).